Stenophlebiidae: Wings and wing venation

 The largest species Stenophlebia amphitrite reached a wingspan of about 17.3 cm, while the smallest species Hispanostenophlebia barremiana reached only a wingspan of about 7.7 cm.

 Stenophlebiidae are distinguished by the following set of eight derived wing characters (synapomorphies):

 (1) a long not zigzagged secondary longitudinal convex vein in the postdiscoidal area, parallel to MP, the base of this vein being just distal of the discoidal triangle; (2) Cr long or very long, covering more than one or two cells between RA and RP; (3) pterostigma shifted basally; (4) pterostigma very long; (5) hindwing subdiscoidal space transverse and crossed by two veins or more; (6) the four wings elongate and more or less falcate; (7) forewing discoidal triangle long transverse; (8) numerous and well defined straight intercalary secondary longitudinal veins reaching posterior wing margin.

 Furthermore they share the following four synapomorphies with Prostenophlebiidae in the superfamily Stenophlebioidea:

 (1) a long and not zigzagged (or slightly zigzagged) secondary longitudinal convex vein in postdiscoidal area, parallel to MP, the base of this vein being about two or three cells or just distal of discoidal triangle; (2) a long and not zigzagged concave Mspl; (3) oblique vein "O" absent; (4) wings elongate.

 And they share these four synapomorphies with Prostenophlebiidae and Liassostenophlebiidae in the suborder Stenophlebioptera:

 (1) nodal crossvein Cr very oblique, i.e. angle Cr-RA > 140°; (2) subnodus Sn very oblique, with or without cross-veins reaching it; (3) CuAa with a broad area between the two most distal posterior branches; (4) presence of straight supplementary longitudinal veins in the areas between IR2 and MP near posterior wing margin.

 Sexual dimorphism

-Males are distinguished by a weak anal angle of the hindwing base and in some species of Upper Jurassic Stenophlebia by a club-like dilation of the termial part of the abdomen.
+Males are distinguished by a weak anal angle of the hindwing base and in some species of Upper Jurassic Stenophlebia by a club-like dilation of the terminal part of the abdomen.
 The male secondary genitalia are unknown, but probably were of the anisopterid type.
 The male terminalia of the abdomen are of the anisopterid type, thus composed of a pair of dorsal claspers (cerci) and an unpaired ventral process (epiproct).

 Nel et al. (1993) stated that the female ovipositor is reduced, while Bechly (2007, 2010) could demonstrate that at least the female of the stenophlebiid genus Cratostenophlebia had a distinct endophytic ovipositor.